Delboy/DryDrops/TESTING.md

 - #### Contact Info
     Checked that:
-    - Hovering over the social media links changes their color.
+    - Hovering over the social media links changes their colour.
 Clicking the links takes you to the respective website which opens in a new tab.
-    - The facebook link takes you to the websites business page on facebook.
+    - The facebook link takes you to the website's business page on facebook.

     ![Contact-info](assets/gifs/contact-info.gif)